protonemedia/laravel-splade-docs/manual-installation.md

     .mount(el);
 ```

+As you can see at the top, there's also a default stylesheet to support the Choices.js and Flatpickr integrations of the [Form Components](/form-overview.md).
+Though you probably want to import this default stylesheet into your main JavaScript file, it's completely optional.

 In your Blade root layout, you may use the `@splade` directive inside the `body`, and the `@spladeHead` directive inside the `head`.
 This will render the title and meta tags, and the default `<div id="app"></div>` element where the Vue app will be mounted.

 ```blade